facebookexperimental/Recoil/docs/docs/api-reference/refine/Primitive_Checkers.md

 ---
-title: Primitive Checkers
+title: Refine Primitive Checkers
 sidebar_label: Primitive Checkers
 ---

-The starting place for building a refine checker is with the primitive combinators.
+The starting place for building a [Refine checker](/docs/api-reference/refine/Checkers) is with the primitive combinators.

 These are the initial building blocks which can be composed into higher order combinators using collections or other custom combinators.

-## `boolean`
+## `boolean()`

 Validates a value as a `boolean`